105 Health and Medical – General

 Courses

-Cancer Registration & Surveillance Modules (Public domain) by National Cancer Institute
+Cancer Registration & Surveillance Modules by National Cancer Institute (Public domain).

 The Cancer Registration & Surveillance modules provide information needed by cancer registry staff and others interested in collecting and recording the most complete and accurate cancer data possible.
 The modules cover information on: registries and their operations, basic anatomy and medical terminology, cancer tests and treatments, coding and staging standards for cancer registration, and casefinding and follow-up.

-JHSPH Open Courseware (CC BY-NC-SA) by various.
+JHSPH Open Courseware by various (CC BY-NC-SA).

 A collection of open public health courses and materials.